eosforce/FIPs/FIP#7.md

 ### 3.3 BP Stability

-Initial value is 0.
-1 will be added with no block missing within each cycle of 699 blocks.
-Maximum is 3800.
-There will be no value added if it reaches 3800.
-Once there is block missing, the value will be reset to 0.
+The initialvalue is 0.
+Within each cycle of 207 blocks, 1 will be added with no block missing.
+The maximum is 4800.
+There will be no value added if it reaches 4800.
+If there is block missing, the value will be reset to 0.

 Here we suppose: